kermitt2/grobid_client_python/Readme.md

 # Simple python client for GROBID REST services

 This Python client can be used to process in an efficient concurrent manner a set of PDF in a given directory by the [GROBID](https://github.com/kermitt2/grobid) service.
 It includes a command line for processing PDF on a file system and write results in a given output directory and a library for import in other python scripts.
+The client can also process similarly a list of files with reference strings (one per line).

 ## Build and run